J.D. (Scrubs): Character background

 J.D.'s name is based on that of Dr. Jonathan Doris, a college friend of series creator Bill Lawrence.
 Doris served as a medical advisor on the show.

 Zach Braff, the actor who portrayed the character in the series, said, "I feel that, after seven years, there is not much of J.D.'s personality left to be explored, except for his relationship with best friend Christopher Turk."
 Braff also opined that although "J.D. has gradually evolved over the series, he also cannot evolve too much, as we need to give the fans what they want, which is to see the characters be themselves."
 Meanwhile, the show creator, Bill Lawrence stated that the seventh season was required, in order to show J.D. finally growing up, as many fans did not want to see him stay the same.

 In a 2008 interview, Braff stated that while he feels "most at home when I’m playing a Jewish character," the writers for Scrubs chose to imply that Dorian was Christian because the show needed "to appeal to the most massive audience possible" out of concern that some people might not watch a show featuring a Jewish main character.

 Fictional character biography

 Personality

 J.D.'s most prominently featured quirk is his habit of daydreaming.
 When this happens, he tilts his head back and to his left, blankly looking upwards.
 The sequences played out in his daydreams are often surreal or about the situations that have just been mentioned or wondered about, but often in an exaggerated manner.
 Many of these are followed by a comment from him which, although in keeping with his daydream, sounds strange and is often highly unrelated to the initial topic, very often earning him odd looks from nearby characters in the scene.
+Then he gives a concluding comment, which others are clueless about.

 Despite his numerous mistakes, quirks, and personal neurosis, J.D. is shown throughout the series to be a very skilled doctor.
 He is described as having compassion for his patients, as well as determination and enthusiasm for his job.